triton-inference-server/openvino_backend/README.md

 ### Reshaping model to support dynamic batch size or dimension

 Following section shows how to use OpenVINO dynamic shapes. `-1` denotes dimension accepting any value on input.
-In this case while model originally accepted input with layout `NCHW` and shape `(1,3,224,224)`, now it accepts any batch size and height.
+In this case while model originally accepted input with layout `NCHW` and shape `(1,3,224,224)`, now it accepts any batch size and resolution.

 *Note*: If model is originally exported with dynamic shapes support there is no need to manually specify dynamic shapes in config.